Pope John Paul II: Handling of sexual abuse scandals

 In 2003, John Paul II reiterated that "there is no place in the priesthood and religious life for those who would harm the young".
 In April 2003, a three-day conference was held, titled "Abuse of Children and Young People by Catholic Priests and Religious", where eight non-Catholic psychiatric experts were invited to speak to near all Vatican dicasteries' representatives.
 The panel of experts overwhelmingly opposed implementation of policies of "zero-tolerance" such as was proposed by the United States Conference of Catholic Bishops.
 One expert called such policies a "case of overkill" since they do not permit flexibility to allow for differences among individual cases.

-In 2004, John Paul II recalled Bernard Francis Law to be Archpriest of the Papal Basilica of Santa Maria Maggiore.
-Law had previously resigned as Archbishop of Boston in 2002 in response to the Catholic Church sexual abuse cases after church documents were revealed that suggested he had covered up sexual abuse committed by priests in his archdiocese.
-Law resigned from this position in November 2011.
+In 2004, John Paul II recalled Cardinal Bernard Law to be Archpriest of the Papal Basilica of Santa Maria Maggiore.
+Law had previously resigned as Archbishop of Boston in 2002 after Church documents revealed he had covered up sexual abuse by priests in his archdiocese.
+Law resigned from his Vatican position in November 2011.

 John Paul II was a firm supporter of the Legion of Christ, and in 1998 discontinued investigations into sexual misconduct by its leader Marcial Maciel, who in 2005 resigned his leadership and was later requested by the Vatican to withdraw from his ministry.
 However, Maciel's trial began in 2004 during the pontificate of John Paul II, but the Pope died before it ended and the conclusions were known.
+(It has also been revealed that Vatican Secretary of State Angelo Sodano played a key role in blocking the investigations into Maciel until his removal by Benedict XVI in 2006).
 In an interview with L'Osservatore Romano, Pope Francis said: "I am grateful to Pope Benedict, who dared to say this publicly (when more facts began to come to light after Degollado's death in 2008, Pope Benedict XVI in 2010 launched another investigation and on 1 May 2010 announced a declaration about the crimes of the founder of the Legionaries), and to Pope John Paul II, who dared to give the green light to the Legionaries' case".